This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Use devices as directed to help the wound heal.
 You may be given a vacuum device to pull fluid from the wound.

 Self-care to promote healing:

 - Rest as directed.
 Proper rest is needed for wound healing.

 - Eat foods high in protein.
 Protein will help your wound heal.
 Protein can be found in lean meat, fish, beans, and low-fat dairy.
-Your PHP may also recommend certain drinks for added protein.
+Your healthcare provider may also recommend certain drinks for added protein.

 - Do not smoke.
 For planned surgeries, stop smoking 30 days before surgery.
 If you smoke, it is never too late to quit.
 Smoking can slow healing.
-Ask your PHP for information if you need help quitting.
+Ask your healthcare provider for information if you need help quitting.

 - Your pain gets worse.

 - Your wound leaks fluid, or a small amount of blood.

 - You have muscle, joint, or body aches, sweating, or a fever.

 - You have questions or concerns about your condition or care.

 - You feel like the wound is ripping apart or giving way.